Your Enneagram Type is How You Cope with Trauma

 About Hanna Woody

-Hanna Woody is a Licensed Clinical Mental Health Counselor based in Asheville, North Carolina, with over 12 years of experience.
+Hanna Woody is a Licensed Clinical Mental Health Counselor based in Asheville, North Carolina, with over a decade of counseling experience.
 As an Enneagram Trauma Therapist, she specializes in breaking cycles of intergenerational trauma, childhood trauma, and using the Enneagram as a tool for healing.
 Certified in the Embodiment Tradition of the Enneagram, Hanna integrates over 150 hours of training into her private practice, offering online therapy, Enneagram coaching, and group training.

-For therapy in Asheville, Raleigh, Winston-Salem, and beyond, reach out to learn more about how trauma-informed Enneagram therapy can support your journey toward healing.
+For therapy in Asheville, Raleigh, Winston-Salem, Charlotte, and beyond, reach out to learn more about how trauma-informed Enneagram therapy can support your growth.
+Learn more about working with Hanna.

 Services Offered: